Who are these guys?

 Tom Torvie.
 Bass and vocals

 His first full-time gig was with a yodeler who had a repertoire of about 5,000 songs.
-He would start a song and, if in a generous mood, would tell Tom the key.
+He would start a song and, if in a kind mood, would tell Tom the key.
 Thus Tom learned early how to find keys with his ears.

 Howard Okland.
-Percussion
+Drums & Percussion